Social media advertising

 Other material that would fall within this definition will be excluded however if it is ‘excluded advertising or marketing communications’ as defined in the AANA Code of Ethics.
-Material such as press releases, factual product information on websites, information on how to contact the advertiser etc will generally be considered not to be advertising or marketing communications.
+Material such as press releases, factual product information on websites, and information on how to contact the advertiser etc. will generally be considered not to be advertising or marketing communications.

-How does this relate to Facebook pages?
+How does this relate to social media pages?

 The very broad definition of advertising or marketing communications is intended to and does apply to a wide range of material broadcast and published by advertisers.